$\ell_p$-Spread and Restricted Isometry Properties of Sparse Random Matrices: Introduction

 In addition to exploring the potential of the approaches behind the current best constructions, sparsity is desirable from a computational efficiency standpoint.
 Sparse matrices lead to faster algorithms, for example when used as measurement matrices in compressed sensing or to compute a sparse JL transform for dimensionality-reduction.

-Motivated by these considerations, we study the $\ell_p$-spread properties of subspaces defined as the kernel of \emph{sparse random matrices}.
+Motivated by these considerations, we study the $\ell_2$-spread, and, more generally, $\ell_p$-spread ($1\le p\le 2$) of subspaces defined as the kernel of \emph{sparse random matrices}.
 Such subspaces are the continuous analogues of random low density parity check (LDPC) codes.
 Random LDPC codes have been studied in coding theory since Gallager's seminal work~\cite{gallager}, with a renaissance since the mid 1990s~\cite{RU-book} due to their fast iterative decoding algorithms and performance close to capacity.

 Random LDPC codes are known to achieve rate vs.\ distance trade-offs approaching that of random (dense) linear codes~\cite{gallager}.
 Recently, even the list-decodability, and indeed any ``local'' property, of random LDPC codes was shown to be similar to that of random linear codes~\cite{MRRSW20}.
 Given that random subspaces are well-spread and that random LDPC codes achieve similar properties to random (dense) codes, one might naturally expect, by analogy, that the kernels of sparse random matrices are also well-spread.